Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Discussion

-Our estimates of the exchange and single-ion anisotropies agree with the experimental observations. {\mn} in the low-pressure high-symmetry phase has an easy plane in the $ab$ plane and a hard axis in the $c$ direction (see Fig.~\ref{fig:exchange_anisotropies}(b)).
-In the monoclinic phase, the $a$ and $b$ directions split.
-The $a$ direction becomes the easy axis, while the $b$ direction is only slightly higher in energy.
-The $c$ direction remains the hard axis.
-The behaviour of individual anisotropy parameters is rather complex and non-monotonic as a function of pressure (see Fig.~\ref{fig:exchange_anisotropies}(c)).
-Nevertheless, the resulting spin-flop fields (see Fig.~\ref{fig:exchange_anisotropies}(b)) quantitatively agree with experimental data from Ref.~\cite{Susilo2024}.
+The behaviour of individual anisotropy parameters is rather complex and non-monotonic as a function of pressure (see Fig.~\ref{fig:exchange_anisotropies}c).
+Nevertheless, the resulting spin-flop fields (see Fig.~\ref{fig:exchange_anisotropies}b) quantitatively agree with experimental data from Ref.~ \onlinecite{Susilo2024}.
 With a spin-flop field of $\sim 1$~T and the strong effect of the orientation of the spin quantization axis on electronic structure, anomalous Hall effect and magnetic properties, comparisons between experiment and theory need to carefully consider the size of magnetic field applied in experiment and its implications for the spin quantization axis in DFT.

-In summary, our description of the electronic structure of {\mn} is in good agreement with experimental data.
-The remaining discrepancies for the AHE can probably be explained by cancellation of intrinsic and extrinsic effects.
-The complex magnetic Hamiltonian for {\mn} including isotropic and anisotropic terms faithfully reproduces the magnetic properties of this material as a function of pressure.
+In summary, our combined DFT and cMC analysis provides a coherent microscopic picture of the pressure-induced behaviour in {\mn}.
+The evolution of isotropic and anisotropic exchange couplings across the structural phase transition successfully reproduces the experimentally observed variation of the ferrimagnetic ordering temperature and the spin-flop field.
+The calculated electronic structure captures the pressure-driven insulator–metal transition, demonstrating an intimate connection between electronic band structure and magnetic properties of {\mn}.
+However, the experimentally observed dome in the anomalous Hall conductivity cannot be accounted for by intrinsic Berry curvature effects alone, suggesting additional extrinsic contributions or charge doping of experimental samples. {\mn} emerges as a model platform for exploring how pressure couples lattice and spin degrees of freedom with band structure topology in van der Waals magnets.